 The Statistics Screen provides you with an estimate of your data usage.
 Data usage figures are obtained by counting the bytes in the IP packets received by and sent from the Thuraya IP Voyager.
 You can view both "since power on" (per session) and "cumulative" (lifetime) data usage counts.
-To reset the data counters of a session, simply select the reset button for either transmit or receive and click the Apply button.
+To reset the data counters of a session, simply check the reset boxes for transmit and/or receive and click the Apply button.